JDIZM/compound-interest/README.md

 ##### Options

+- `type: 'lumpSum' | 'contribution' | 'debtRepayment` - the type of investment to calculate
 - `principal: number` The initial amount invested or borrowed
 - `rate: number` The interest rate (or growth rate) per annum
 - `years: number` The number of years invested